 There is an option to send localised content to GitHub manually, without waiting for a resource to be 100% translated or reviewed.
 There is a "Sync Manually" option available on the Projects settings > Integrations tab in the GitHub card.

 By Clicking on "Send To Github" a modal will appear requesting for the threshold localisation percentage that Transifex will check on all your project's resources.

-All target languages that are localised above that threshold will be synced with GitHub using the Sync content options you have setup for the integration.
-For example, if you had setup GitHub integration to Sync 100% translated resources by creating a commit to the selected branch, the manual process will identify all target languages whose translation percentage is equal or above the threshold percentage you set on the modal, thereby creating a commit for each target language.
+All target languages that are localized above that threshold will be synced with GitHub using the Sync content options you have set up for the integration.
+For example, if you had set up GitHub integration to Sync 100% translated resources by creating a commit to the selected branch, the manual process will identify all target languages whose translation percentage is equal to or above the threshold percentage, you set on the modal, thereby creating a commit for each resource for each target language.